textileio/github-action-buckets/README.md

 // you will select a bucket name and thread. copy the thread id (and optionally the same name) to use as parameters here. tt bucket init
 ```

+You can also keep ThreadID private by supplying it from your SECRETs.

 For more information on using Textile Buckets, see the [documentation](https://docs.textile.io/hub/buckets).